 Dentist in Highland, MI Offering CPAP Alternatives for Patients Suffering from Obstructed Sleep Apnea

 Obstructive sleep apnea, when undiagnosed and untreated, can lead to several health issues for those who suffer from the condition.
 When many who suffer from obstructive sleep apnea think of available treatment, they think about bulky CPAP (continuous positive airway pressure) machines that are, for many, unpleasant to sleep with.
-Dr. Jill Seguin and her team at Milford Dental Care in Highland, MI understand and empathize with patients who feel this way.
-Dr. Seguin offers alternative treatment options for sleep apnea patients which provide relief from this common affliction.
+The team at Milford Dental and Associates in Highland, MI understands and empathizes with patients who feel this way.
+They offer alternative treatment options for sleep apnea patients which provide relief from this common affliction.

 Obstructive Sleep Apnea

 First, let’s talk about what obstructive sleep apnea is.
 It is a serious disorder that causes a person’s breathing during sleep to be interrupted.
 When left untreated, a person with this disorder can stop breathing several times during a single night’s sleep.
 Amazingly, the number of times this can happen in a single night can be in the hundreds.
 Obstructive sleep apnea is the most common form of sleep apnea that is diagnosed in patients and occurs when a person’s upper airway becomes blocked either partly or completely while asleep.
 When an apnea episode occurs, a person’s diaphragm and chest muscles must work exponentially harder as pressure increases to open the airway.